Howard Psalter and Hours

-The Howard Psalter and Hours (British Library, Arundel 83 pt.
-I) is a 14th-century illuminated prayerbook.
+The Howard Psalter and Hours (British Library Arundel MS 83 I) is a 14th-century illuminated prayerbook.
 It includes a liturgical Psalter with canticles and litany, the Office of the Dead, a calendar of East Anglian origin and an incomplete Hours of the Passion.
 It was produced between 1310 and 1320.
 It is written in Latin in a Gothic script in two columns per page.
 There are 115 extant folios which measure 360 by 235 mm.
 The text block occupies an area of 250 by 166 mm.
 It is bound together with the De Lisle Psalter, a contemporary psalter.

 Decoration

 The manuscript is lavishly decorated.
 There are nine diagrams, six miniatures, eight large historiated initials, two smaller historiated initials and three decorated initials, all of which are painted in colors and feature gold leaf.
 The larger historiated initials have full borders which are historiated and contain scenes in the base of the page.
 The smaller historiated initials have partial foliate borders.
 The decorated initials have extensions into the margins of the page.
 There are also some smaller decorated initials which include human heads, which are also painted in colors and gold.
 There are also smaller gold initials on red and blue grounds, smaller gold initials with purple foliate pen flourishes and smaller blue initials with red foliate pen flourishes.